The Large Hadron-Electron Collider at the HL-LHC: Diffractive Deep Inelastic Scattering at the LHeC

-The precise measurement of diffraction in DIS is of great importance for our understanding of the strong interaction.
-First, the mechanism through which a composite strongly interacting object interacts perturbatively while keeping colour neutrality~\cite{Ingelman:1984ns,Buchmuller:1998jv,Hautmann:1998xn,Hautmann:1999ui,Brodsky:2004hi,Ingelman:2015qrt,Rasmussen:2015qgr} offers information about the confinement mechanism.
-Second, diffraction is known to be highly sensitive to the low-$x$ partonic content of the proton and its evolution with energy~\cite{Bjorken:1992er,Bartels:1998ea,Hautmann:2000pw,Hautmann:2007cx} and it therefore has considerable promise to reveal deviations from standard linear evolution through higher twist effects or, eventually, non-linear dynamics.
-Third, it allows checks of basic theory predictions such as the relation between diffraction in $ep$ scattering and nuclear shadowing~\cite{Gribov:1968jf}.
-Finally, the accurate extraction of diffractive parton distribution functions facilitates tests of the range of validity of perturbative factorisation~\cite{Collins:1997sr,Berera:1995fj,Trentadue:1993ka}.
-The potential studies of inclusive diffraction that would be possible at the LHeC are presented here (see Ref.~\cite{Armesto:2019gxy} for further details).
-They substantially extend the kinematic coverage of the HERA analyses, leading to much more detailed tests of theoretical ideas than have been possible hitherto.
-Although we work here at NLO of QCD, it is worth noting that similar analyses in the HERA context have recently extended to NNLO~\cite{Khanpour:2019pzq}.
+In the following we will present the studies of inclusive diffraction that will be possible at the LHeC.
+The detailed analysis was performed in Ref.~\cite{Armesto:2019gxy}, and we shall summarize these results in this and two following subsections.
+The LHeC will substantially extend the kinematic coverage of the HERA analyses, leading to much more detailed tests of theoretical ideas than have been possible hitherto.
+Although the analysis done in \cite{Armesto:2019gxy} and summarized here was done at NLO of QCD, it is worth noting that similar analyses in the HERA context have recently extended to NNLO~\cite{Khanpour:2019pzq}.

-In Fig.~\ref{fig:ddis} we show a diagram depicting a neutral current diffractive deep inelastic event.
+Diffractive deep inelastic event is schematically depicted in the diagram shown in Fig.~\ref{fig:ddis}.
+It is assumed that the process proceeds through the neutral current exchange.
 Charged currents could also be considered and were measured at HERA~\cite{Aktas:2006hy} but with large statistical uncertainties and in a very restricted region of phase space.
-Although they could be measured at both the LHeC and the FCC-eh with larger statistics and more extended kinematics, in this first study we limit ourselves to neutral currents.
-The incoming electron or positron, with four momentum $k$, scatters off the proton, with incoming four momentum $p$, and the interaction proceeds through the exchange of a virtual photon with four-momentum $q$.
+The LHeC and the FCC-eh will allow to measure charge currents in diffractive DIS with larger statistics and more extended kinematics than at HERA.
+However, in the study \cite{Armesto:2019gxy} summarized here, only neutral currents were considered, hence we shall also limit ourselves to that case.

+The incoming electron or positron, with four momentum $k$, scatters off the proton, with four momentum $p$.
+Here, we only consider protons, though in principle one could also have nuclei.
+The inclusive diffraction in the nuclear case will be considered in Chapter 6.
+The interaction proceeds through the exchange of a virtual photon with four-momentum $q$ and the diffractive exchange in the $t$ channel (indicated by the double line in Fig.~\ref{fig:ddis}).
 The kinematic variables for such an event include the standard deep inelastic variables

-where $Q^2$ describes the photon virtuality, $x$ is the Bjorken variable and $y$ the inelasticity of the process.
+where $Q^2$ is the (minus) photon virtuality, $x$ is the Bjorken variable and $y$ the inelasticity of the process.
 In addition, the variables